-Even on “good” breathing days , any type of prolonged exertion can make my breathing worse, but over the years my body has adapted and Ive learned not to let my breathlessness, scare me, control my life or stop me from exercising or doing what I like to do.
-Sure I get frustrated at times, but I pre-medicate, I pace myself and try to employ proper breathing techniques and not over-do it, and most important, I never give up!
+Even on “good” breathing days , any type of prolonged exertion can make my breathing worse, but over the years my body has adapted and Ive learned not to let my breathlessness scare me, control my life or stop me from exercising or doing what I like to do.
+Sure I get frustrated at times, but I take precautions.
+I prepare properly, I pace myself, I try to employ proper breathing techniques and not over-do it, and most important, I never give up!

 *5 mile walk routine , 3 days per week as above, with the addition of a 5 mile tempo walk on one of those days.